agnesoft/agdb/agdb_web/pages/docs/references/performance.en-US.md

 ## The benchmark

-The `agdb_benchmarks` project is building upon the [Effective agdb](effective_agdb.md) simulating the traffic in a "social network" database.
+The `agdb_benchmarks` project is building upon the [Efficient agdb](/docs/references/efficient-agdb) simulating the traffic in a "social network" database.
 It simulates concurrent read & write operations on the same database:

 -   Posters: Writes social media posts
 -   Commenters: Writes comments to the existing posts